Barbuda Land Acts

-The Barbuda Land Acts establishes that the citizens of Barbuda communally own the land.
+The Barbuda Land Acts establish that the citizens of Barbuda communally own the land.
 The act specifies that residents must provide consent for major development projects on the island.
 The Government of Antigua and Barbuda passed the act on January 17, 2008.

-In 2016, the act was altered to increase the standard price of a major development required for a country-wide vote.
-Gaston Browne, the current prime minister of Antigua and Barbuda, has expressed interest in transitioning to a privatized land system.
+In 2016, the act was altered to increase the standard price of a major development required for an island-wide vote.
+Gaston Browne, the current prime minister of Antigua and Barbuda, has expressed interest in transitioning to a privatized land system in the midst of the larger Barbuda crisis.

 Details of the Act

 2007 Act

 The act states that all people in Barbuda own the land collectively.
 Any citizen over 18 years old has the right to occupy residential land, graze animals and use land for commercial purposes, as long as projects are not considered major developments.
 Major developments, in this act, are defined as anything that costs over $5.4 million and will affect the island in a major way, through the economy, infrastructure or environment.
 The act also gives citizens the ability to voice their support or discontent for development on the island.
 The majority of citizens must support a major development project in order for a land lease to be granted.
 The governing Council and Cabinet must approve development projects as well.
 The Government of Antigua and Barbuda passed the act on January 17, 2008.